leesync/Hashnode-Articles/cmfsm2mg2000002jr2b2u5bxk.md

 ---

-*How a payment architecture exposes the gap between technical delivery and business outcomes*

 When your payment system processes transactions flawlessly but business metrics worsen, you've encountered the execution gap.
 This isn't a failure of AWS services or architectural patterns it's the systematic disconnect between what we build and what the business actually needs.

 Every component in the architecture serves a technical purpose.
 But without explicit business outcome mapping, it becomes an expensive solution to the wrong problem.